silinternational/idp-profile-ui/README.md

 ## Run locally

 1. Run `make` from the project root.
-1. The app will be running on the localhost but may require either being referenced by the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru), or simply [http://localhost:3000](http://localhost:3000).
+1. The app will be running on the localhost but may require either being referenced by the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru), or simply [http://localhost:8000](http://localhost:8000).

-user `a`
-pass `a`
+### Authentication

+1. If authentication is required, visit [https://profile-api.gtis.guru/auth/login?client_id=abc123](https://profile-api.gtis.guru/auth/login?client_id=abc123)
+1. Username: **a**
+1. Password: **a**